 Your pass includes Liberty Ride tickets, plus admission to dozens more top attractions.

+Walk up tickets are available on a first come, first served basis only.
 Present your pass at The Lexington Visitors Center at 1875 Massachusetts Avenue, Lexington.
 Be sure to arrive at least 10 minutes prior to tour departure to ensure adequate boarding time.
-Tickets are on a first come, first serve basis.

 April-May: Weekends only at 10:00 am, 11:30 am, 1:00 pm, and 2:30 pm.

 Memorial Day-the last weekend in October: Daily at 10:00 am,